 First-time gun ownership skyrockets amid riots, increased violence across country: 'You can't really be too safe'

-2020 saw more than 2.5M first-time gun owners in first half of year
+2020 saw more than 2.5M first-time gun owners in first half

-For years, Carlene and Jake went back and forth about purchasing a firearm.
+For years, Carlene and Jake went back-and-forth about purchasing a firearm.

 The young parents from California – who did not feel comfortable using their last names or more specific identifiers when they spoke with Fox News on Sunday out of concern about possible backlash – said with the country “a little bit on edge right now,” it was the right time to make the purchase.

 The couple is among the hoard of 2.5 million first-time gun buyers who have exercised their Second Amendment right to own weapons.
-The told Fox News they have received their licenses and are now waiting for their firearms to arrive because they’re on backorder.
+They told Fox News they have received their licenses and are now waiting for their firearms to arrive because they’re on back order.

 GUN, AMMO SALES SURGING AMID CORONAVIRUS PANDEMIC, CIVIL UNREST: SURVEY